Adult Good Service Awards and Membership Recognition Policy

 - Encourage the proactive and timely recognition of members and supporters of Guiding and ensure the organisation’s gratitude is continuously communicated.

-Girl Guides Australia is a not-for-profit organisation that involves volunteers at all levels of its operations who must demonstrate a commitment to the Promise and Law and the Code of Conduct.
+Girl Guides Australia is a not-for-profit organisation that involves volunteers at all levels of its operations who must demonstrate a commitment to the Girl Guide Promise and Guide Law and the Code of Conduct.
 The Organisation is committed to providing a high quality volunteering experience aligned to the National Standards for Volunteer Involvement in Not-for-profit Organisations.
 The Girl Guides Australia Adult Good Service Awards and Membership Recognition System is one of the ways we recognise and reward individual effort, contribution and service to our Organisation.

 Strategic Alignment and Value